proximax-storage/cpp-xpx-storage-user-app/README.md

 7. In Command Prompt, you can run this:
 `b2.exe toolset=gcc-6 --with-stacktrace`

-The link below is used as reference only for the instructions written above (cited from instructions under the section `MinGW and MinGW-w64 specific notes`).
-Please follow the instructions written above instead.
+The link below is used as reference by the instructions written above (cited from instructions under the section `MinGW and MinGW-w64 specific notes`).
+Please follow the instructions written above.

 https://www.boost.org/doc/libs/1_70_0/doc/html/stacktrace/configuration_and_build.html